Kin-kay/TWGuide.github.io/index.md

   Toggles if T.W. will use UIX buttons for settings.

   <h3>Use Beta Versions</h3>
-  Toggles if you will use the Beta Version. *Only works if you have the beta key.*
+  Toggles if you will use the Beta Version. <i>Only works if you have the beta key.</i>

   <h3>Restart Buttplug</h3>
   Attempts to restart Buttplug.io